edcs/javascript-modules/README.md

 ## Install

-    npm install pod-point-module-name --save
+    npm install @pod-point/module --save

+## Import

+    import module from '@pod-point/module';

-## Use
+## Usage

-Usage instructions found in each module's README.md.
+Instructions can be found in each module's README.md.